01-the-differences-between-post-acute-and-long-term-care

 • Home health agency (HH): HHs are for homebound patients who receive intermittent nursing and therapy.

-In the debate of long-term acute care versus skilled nursing facilities, an SNF is better suited for therapy and residential living.
+In the debate of long-term acute care versus skilled nursing settings, an SNF is better suited for therapy and residential living.
 LTCHs serve people with complex, comorbid conditions who need rigorous clinical care and specialized treatment.
 Though SNFs are more fitting overall for a comfort-first experience, the practice’s size also matters.
-Large buildings with a clinical quality could feel more impersonal, whereas small facilities with a residential home design may help patients trust their needs will be sufficiently met.
+Large buildings with a clinical quality could feel more impersonal, whereas small communities with a residential home design may help patients trust their needs will be sufficiently met.

 Despite its advantages, this form of healthcare does have a few challenges that can make it harder to access.
 For example, post-acute care insurance like Medicare Advantage (MA) doesn’t cover LTCHs or IRFs.
 MA networks often exclude providers of these intensive services, meaning the people who need them most may not have access to them.